arduino/help-center-content/content/About Arduino/My Arduino Account/Verify-your-email-address.md

 ## If you haven't received the confirmation email

-If you still haven't received the confirmation email, please [contact us](https://www.arduino.cc/en/contact-us).
+If you still haven't received the confirmation email, please check spam folder or [contact us](https://www.arduino.cc/en/contact-us).